sdenier/Articles/git_in_10_minutes.md

-# Git in 10 Minutes: 3 Lessons to Understand the Git Model and Do Everything with It
+# Git in 10 Minutes: 3 Concepts to Understand the Git Model and Do Everything with It

 Git has a reputation for being a geeky tool with a steep learning curve, including a <abbr title="Command Line Interface">CLI</abbr> with lots of options, and more concepts (staging, remote, push/pull, ...) to start with than classic revision control tools.